Riding the chairlift safely

 What is the difference between a fixed-grip and a detachable chairlift?

-In the fixed-grip chairlift, the rod and seat device are firmly connected to the rope.
-In the detachable chairlift, on the other hand, the seat detaches from the rope.
+In the fixed-grip chairlift, the bar and seat system are firmly connected to the cable.
+In the detachable chairlift, on the other hand, the seat detaches from the cable.

-What do skiers have to pay attention to when getting on and off the chairlift?
+What do passengers have to bear in mind when getting on and off the chairlift?

 Since most accidents on chairlifts occur when passengers are getting on and off, special care must be taken during these phases.
 This includes not pushing, showing consideration for others and remaining calm, but also not dawdling and following the instructions of the lift personnel or signs.

-What do skiers do if they fall down when they get off?
+What should skiers and snowboarders do if they fall down when getting off?

-Those who can, get up again as quickly as possible and ride out of the exit lane.
-Otherwise, it is advisable to roll to the side so as not to obstruct other passengers or the person who has fallen gives the lift personnel a hint.
+Those who can should get up again as quickly as possible and ski/snowboard out of the exit lane.
+Otherwise, it is advisable to roll to the side so as not to obstruct other passengers, or for the person who has fallen to notify the lift personnel.

 What do winter sports enthusiasts need to bear in mind when riding the chairlift with children?

 Depending on the country, there are different rules about when children are allowed to ride chairlifts alone and who can be an accompanying person.
 Anyone who rides with children should explain the rules of conduct to them in advance, calm them down if they become restless, and help them.
-In addition, riding on chairlifts can be learned in ski schools for children.
+In addition, ski schools for children can teach them how to ride on chairlifts.

 • Monday, 20.
 February 2023